-Convenience: Things as simple as getting drinking water, cooking dinner, and watching a movie are very different events where we are in Hawaii.
+Convenience: Things as simple as getting drinking water, cooking dinner, and watching a movie are very different events where we are, living off the grid on this permaculture property in Hawaii, where we are volunteering in trade for free accommodation.
 And although it can be debilitating and very isolated at times, we do enjoy a certain element of thought and strategy which is necessary to function every day.

 When the sun don’t shine, we don’t have power!
 It’s as simple as that.